efichot/Dapp-Boilerplate/README.md

 ```
     npm install -g webassembly
 ```
+ps: You can use this Website: for testing and compiling fast c into wasm (https://mbebenita.github.io/WasmExplorer/) for not being cumbersome.
 **Emscripten**
 Emscripten is use to compile .c or .cpp in .asm a javascript readable format but way slower than .asm.js For installation see this: